 What we like: Time-tested along South Africa’s rugged back roads; lightweight and easy to move.

-What we don’t: Lacks the premium feel of the Tepui Low-Pro above.
+What we don’t: Lacks the premium feel of the Roofnest Meadowlark above.

 Despite its low weight, the Front Runner retains a durable body fabric (600D poly/cotton ripstop) and rainfly (400D polyester oxford), along with a reliable base and frame.
-Compared to the similarly intentioned Tepui Low-Pro 2 above, the Front Runner is 12 pounds lighter and costs $400 less, but it’s significantly taller when packed (13 vs. 7 in.), and the sliding (rather than telescoping) ladder and thin mattress lack the premium feel of the Tepui.
+Compared to the similarly intentioned Roofnest Meadowlark above, the Front Runner is just a few pounds heavier and features a sliding (rather than telescoping) ladder and thin mattress that lack the premium feel of the Roofnest.
 These gripes land it a bottom-of-the-pack finish, but it’s still a lightweight and functional rooftop design at a good price.

 See the Front Runner Roof Top Tent